openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

   1. When you register for an openEuler community account, we will collect your user name, **email address**, **phone number**, password, and **email/phone verification code**.
 A unique account identifier will be automatically generated.
 Refusal to provide this information will prevent account creation.
   2. When you log in to the openEuler community using your user name, **email address**, or **phone number**, we will collect your user name, **email address**, **phone number**, password and **verification code** for authentication.
 Refusal to provide this information will prevent login.
-  3. When you log in using a third-party account (Gitee, GitHub, or OpenAtom), we will collect your UUID, ID, nickname, avatar, and **email address** from that platform for authentication and code repository access management.
+  3. When you log in using a third-party account (Gitee, GitHub, or OpenAtom), we will collect your Gitee UUID、Gitee ID、Gitee nickname、**Gitee email address**、Gitee avatar、Github UUID、Github ID、Github nickname、**Github email address**、Github avatar、OpenAtom UUID、OpenAtom username、OpenAtom nickname、**OpenAtom email address**、OpenAtom avatar from that platform for authentication and code repository access management.
 If you use Gitee or GitHub without an existing bound openEuler account, a new openEuler account with a unique identifier will be automatically generated, deriving its user name from your Gitee or GitHub account.
 Refusal to provide this information will prevent login via third-party accounts.
   4. After logging in, you can optionally provide your avatar, nickname, and company name.
 This information is not required for using openEuler community features.
   5. After logging in, you can modify your **email address**, **phone number**, and password, we will collect **email address**, **phone number**, password and **verification code** for authentication.
   6. After logging in, you can bind your openEuler account to a third-party account (GitHub, Gitee, or OpenAtom).
-We will collect your UUID, ID, nickname, avatar, and **email address** from the bound platform.
+We will collect your Gitee UUID、Gitee ID、Gitee nickname、**Gitee email address**、Gitee avatar、Github UUID、Github ID、Github nickname、**Github email address**、Github avatar、OpenAtom UUID、OpenAtom username、OpenAtom nickname、**OpenAtom email address**、OpenAtom avatar from the bound platform.
 Refusal to provide this information will prevent third-party account binding for login purposes.

 **b) Forum Service**